ibm-cloud-docs/openwhisk/activity_tracker.md

 **Getting request details**

 The `requestData` field contains the name of the namespace entity such as action, package, trigger, or rule for which the event is generated.
-This is named according to the entity, for example, the name `requestData.actionName` is used for actions.
+This field is named according to the entity; for example, the name `requestData.actionName` is used for actions.

 Additionally, the `initiator.host.agent` field contains information about the user agent that sent the request.
 If the action was initiated through the CLI, this field starts with `CloudFunctions-Plugin`, if it is initiated through the Cloud Console (UI), the value is `IBM Cloud Functions UI`.